Gabriella Papadakis: 2015–16 season: World and European Champions a Second Time

 On 28 August 2015, Papadakis sustained a cerebral concussion after a fall in practice.
 According to Dubreuil, "They clipped each other's blades, and she fell right on her head.
 The symptoms were instant.
 We could see she was walking wobbly; she had trouble putting words together."
 Subsequently, Papadakis/Cizeron withdrew from the Master's de Patinage in Orléans scheduled in the second week of October.
 On 12 November 2015, they withdrew from their Grand Prix events, the 2015 Trophée Éric Bompard and 2015 NHK Trophy.
 Doctors were uncertain about how long her recovery would take.
 In March 2016, Papadakis said, "I couldn't go out, skate, read, or have a conversation with people.
 It was impossible to concentrate.
 I still have some symptoms."

 Papadakis/Cizeron returned to competition in December to win their second national title.
 The following month, at the 2016 European Championships in Bratislava, Papadakis/Cizeron placed second to Italy's Anna Cappellini / Luca Lanotte in the short dance.
 They were first in the free dance and won their second consecutive European title.

 In March, a skate blade hit Papadakis' knee while she was practicing steps with Cizeron.
 According to Haguenauer, "Her knee was open, she had eight stitches, but it's superficial," and she resumed training on 21 March.
 Papadakis/Cizeron placed first in the short dance at the 2016 World Championships in Boston, ahead of Maia Shibutani / Alex Shibutani of the United States.
 They set a world record score in the free program of 118.17, beating the previous world record held by Meryl Davis / Charlie White of the United States of 116.63 at the 2014 Winter Olympics.
 They won the competition with a personal best overall score of 194.46, 6.03 points ahead of Maia Shibutani / Alex Shibutani.
 The duo withdrew from their final competition of the season, the 2016 Team Challenge Cup in April 2016, because Papadakis had a mild case of mononucleosis.

 2016–17 season: World Silver, European Champion x3

 Competing in the 2016–17 Grand Prix series, Papadakis/Cizeron won gold at the 2016 Trophée de France and silver at the 2016 NHK Trophy, behind Canada's Tessa Virtue / Scott Moir.
 In December 2016, they received the silver medal at the Grand Prix Final in Marseille, France, finishing second again to Virtue/Moir.
-With numerous small mistakes popping up they were showing the most vulnerability since their rise to the top and were only 3rd in the short dance of this event behind Shibutani/Shibutani.
+With numerous small mistakes popping up, they were showing the most vulnerability since their rise to the top and placed 3rd in the short dance of this event, behind Shibutani/Shibutani.